Immelman51/xwunited/README.md

                 "Illicit"
             ],
             "modifier_func": [
-            	[1,"Title",1,200],
+            	[1,"Title",200],
                [3,"Modification"]
              ]
         },

 #########################################################################################################################################################################
 Upgrades :
-If 'available' is false, there's a 'restrictions' aray to fill.
+If 'available' is false, there's a 'restrictions' key (array) to fill :
 "restrictions":[n,"where to look","target required 1","target required 2]
 n:number of target needed to be available where to look : - 'title'
                 - 'upgrade'
-                - 'base'
-                - 'keyword' (used for 'TIE' ships)
                 - 'action'
                 - 'ship'
 target required : just write the name of the restricted upgrade

 Exemples:
 - Purge Troopers is a crew upgrade but need to occupy also a Gunner Slot.
-We add modify=true and the "modifier_func" at the end to auto equip this upgrade in the gunner slot as well.
+We select modify=true and the "modifier_func" at the end to auto equip this upgrade in the gunner slot as well.
 {
             "name": "Purge Troopers",
              "name_ENG": "Purge Troopers",